kpetremann/mqtt-exporter/README.md

 #### Using Docker

-with an interactive shell
+With an interactive shell:

 ```shell
 docker run -it -p 9000:9000 -e "MQTT_ADDRESS=192.168.0.1" kpetrem/mqtt-exporter
 ```

-as a daemon so that it will be restarted after system reboot (e.g. on your raspberry PI)
+If you need it to start on system boot (e.g. on your server/Raspberry Pi):

 ```shell
 docker run -d -p 9000:9000 --restart unless-stopped --name mqtt-exporter  -e "MQTT_ADDRESS=192.168.0.1" kpetrem/mqtt-exporter